pablozamit/divi-ai/docs/blueprint.md

 - Use minimalist, geometric icons to complement the modern sans-serif typography and maintain a clean aesthetic.
 - Employ a clean, grid-based layout to ensure readability and a professional appearance.
 Prioritize clear information hierarchy to guide the user through the design process.
 - Incorporate subtle, non-intrusive animations to enhance user experience.
 For example, a gentle fade-in effect for generated elements or a smooth transition between prompts in the history panel.

+## Configuration

+1. In your WordPress admin dashboard, navigate to **Settings** ▸ **Gemini Weaver**.
+2. Enter your Google Gemini API key in the field provided and save the changes.